 In 2010, U.S. fire departments responded to an estimated 80,100 non-fire CO incidents in which carbon monoxide was found, or an average of nine such calls per hour. … This increase is most likely due to the increased use of CO detectors, which alert people to the presence of CO.

-These staggering statistics help in proving why the presence of a carbon monoxide detector is a must.
+These staggering statistics help in proving why the presence of a natural gas detector is a must.
 Here are some steps to take after this tester is heard making beeping noises in a home.

 If someone in the home is displaying signs of illness, there could be carbon monoxide present.
 The symptoms associated with carbon monoxide exposure include: